Semiconductor manufacturing

 Semiconductors are essentially the middle ground for materials that conduct electricity, called conductors, and those that don’t, called insulators.
 Frequently made of silicon, semiconductors are used in the creation of a product you may be more familiar with — microchips.

-Vallen Rezazadeh, CEO and founder or TransEON, a semiconductor startup based in the Edmonton region, said that while hardware like computers are a big focus, semiconductors are a bit quieter of an industry, despite them being the basis for these products.
+Vallen Rezazadeh, CEO and founder or TransEON, a semiconductor startup based in the Edmonton Region, said that while hardware like computers are a big focus, semiconductors are a bit quieter of an industry, despite them being the basis for these products.

 “There’s so much in the public eye about the applications and what you can do with computers, but nobody ever really talks about how you actually make them.”